goatcorp/DIPs/text/17-automated-build-and-submit-pipeline.md

   - This is pretty hard to verify when unsafe code is enabled, as all bets are off.
 This would be a relatively coarse check to make sure that there isn't anything _immediately_ suspect.
   - This is not an immediate problem as the plugin security model is currently too open to allow for it, anyway.
 It's something we can revisit in a future DIP.
 - This RFC does not currently describe a way to disable a plugin.
 The metadata structure could be extended with an `enabled: bool` that will govern whether or not the plugin is blacklisted, thus allowing both goatcorp and plugin developers to blacklist plugins with ease.
+- This RFC does not address automated building and deployment for plugins with hidden source or secrets, which will continue to submit to DalamudPlugins.
+This should be addressed at some point to allow plugins under these categories to submit.
+The current solution in mind for secrets is for the secret to be provided to goatcorp, who will then supply it to the GitHub runner, but this requires more thought.
+For hidden source plugins, we may ask developers to provide access to their repository for the buildbot, but we will need to ensure that this is done securely.